 I saw the grotesque image of a dying man, whose body was covered with the common marks of the shade of the pandemic of the Black Death.
 The anonymous man was on the ground, by the entrance to the cavern.
 It was an infallible token of an approaching death that swiftly overwhelmed the populace with expediency.
 He was gasping his last earthly breath, as he died afterwards, in such agony and depravation.
 I had contemplated assisting him, but upon witnessing the horrible state of condition he was in, I did nothing.
-I was in absolute dread and nervous about contacting quickly the contagious disease myself, and I knew the symptoms he bore were identical to the Black Death that I abhorred.
+I was in absolute dread and nervous about contacting quickly the contagious disease myself, if I had not borne the contagion already.
+I knew the symptoms he bore were identical to the Black Death that I abhorred.
 I tried to erase the atrocious image of the suffering and death of this man, who was nothing more than a mere stranger for me.
 But I could only wonder what was awaiting me in the vast streets of Paris that I once adored, as I climbed the spiral stairway that led to the world above of videndum.

 There were endless rows of dead maleolent corpses in a phosphoric radiance of commorient decay lying, within the stark pestilence of the umbratilous Black Death.
 Their fingers were covered with acral gangrene, as they had turned entirely black.
 Their eyes were nothing more than a thanatoid albedineity, amidst the maddocks.
 Swollen lymph glands in the area of the neck and teterrimous tumours, with a deadly gavocciolo that had propagated as evidence in all directions descried.
 Black spots, motley spots and extensive rashes had manifested, with a bold celerity and terrible implacableness.
 It was the unspeakable pathogen of the mask of the Black Death.
 The deafening madness I witnessed began to encroach rapidly, like a lurid shadow from the caliginosity that it originated out of a condign circumjacence.
 I heard the shrieking caws of an unkindness of ravens that were plucking the flesh, from the fallen decaying corpses on every side.
 The heavy moaning and the querking started to reverberate, beyond the deadly street and belfry.
 The foul stench of the Black Death pervaded over the innumerable cobblestones of cadavers strewn.
 I ran and ran as the unremitting madness followed me unto the Parisian streets.